Adventure as Therapy

 Therefore, one of the greatest things that Adventure Therapy can provide during an activity is the therapeutic benefits of spending time in the natural world.
 Whether individuals are joining from urban areas or live in rural communities, but rarely have the chance to experience nature and embrace the elements.

-The things we often take for granted in life, such as going for a walk or hike in the countryside, cycling a forest trail or enjoying activities in the sea, can in itself lift spirits, boost energy levels and help people to gain a new perspective.
-We are there to help people who may struggle to participate in such activities to overcome the obstacles - and take part.
+The things we often take for granted in life, such as going for a walk or hike in the countryside, cycling a forest trail or enjoying activities in the sea, can lift spirits, boost energy levels and help people to gain a new perspective.
+We are there to help people who may struggle to participate overcome obstacles - and take part.

-Our associated courses or lessons may last a couple of hours, part of a day or cover an entire weekend.
-However, unlike many forms of therapy, time is not spent talking to a medical professional or therapist.
-It's spent in nature; a chance to listen, learn, interact - and enjoy the benefits of the outdoors.
+Our range of activity programmes may last a couple of hours or a day.
+However, unlike many forms of therapy, time is not spent talking in a clinical or indoor environment, to a medical professional or therapist.
+It's spent in nature; a chance to listen, learn, interact - and enjoy the sensory benefits of the great outdoors.

-Escape from the modern world, pause for a moment; the sand, sea, rocks and trees bring their own visual masterpieces and sounds - and an opportunity to reflect through new and emotive experiences.
+Adventure Therapy provides an escape from the modern world.
+An opportunity to pause and experience the sights, smells, sounds and feel of nature.
+The sand, sea, rocks and trees bring their own visual masterpieces and sounds - and an opportunity to reflect through new and emotive experiences.

-This provides an opportunity to become self-aware and recognise the things have been accomplished: scaling a rockface, paddling a kayak along the coast or across a lake, being in the sea and surfing a wave for the first time; facing initial (and understandable) fear and trepidation - abseiling, riding a horse or jumping from rocks into the sea.
+This provides an opportunity to become self-aware and recognise when things have been accomplished: scaling a rockface, paddling a kayak along the coast, being in the sea and surfing a wave for the first time, hitting the target with an arrow.
+Facing initial (and understandable) fear and trepidation: abseiling, riding a horse or jumping from rocks into the sea.
 Interacting with others and making friends.
 Accepting support - and offering it.

 Often, the challenges we face in an outdoor environment can be directly reflected in those that we all face in every day life.
 And the choices we make can have a direct impact - or indirect consequences.